VicidominiLab/BrightEyes-ISM/docs/source/installation.rst

 Installation
 ===============================

 The source code can be found at https://github.com/VicidominiLab/BrightEyes-ISM.
-The package can be installed directly from GitHub:
+The latest version of the package can be installed directly from GitHub:

 .. code-block:: python

    pip install git+https://github.com/VicidominiLab/BrightEyes-ISM

-Or it can be installed using pip:
+Or the most recent stable version can be installed using pip:

 .. code-block:: python

    pip install brighteyes-ism

 We also provide most of the package's functionalities via a Napari plugin, which can be used as a graphical user interface.
 The plugin is called Napari-ISM and can be found at https://github.com/VicidominiLab/napari-ISM.
 It can be installed using pip: